fernandoFernandeSantos/-fernandoFernandeSantos.github.io/_pages/about.md

 [//]: # ()
 [//]: # (Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons]&#40;http://fortawesome.github.io/Font-Awesome/&#41; and [Academicons]&#40;https://jpswalsh.github.io/academicons/&#41;, like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.)

-I'm Fernando Fernandes dos Santos, a researcher specializing in the reliability of parallel architectures, efficient hardening techniques, and mitigating radiation-induced effects.
-My academic journey began with a Bachelor's degree in Computer Science from the Western Paraná State University, followed by a Master's and Ph.D. from the Federal University of Rio Grande do Sul, Brazil.
-Throughout my studies, I have focused on understanding the impact of radiation on devices used in large-scale HPC centers and safety-critical applications.
+I specialize in researching the reliability of parallel architectures, efficient hardening techniques, and mitigating radiation-induced effects.
+I started my academic journey with a Bachelor's in Computer Science from the Western Paraná State University.
+I then pursued a Master's and Ph.D. from the Federal University of Rio Grande do Sul in Brazil.
+After completing my Ph.D., I moved to Rennes, France, to work as a postdoctoral researcher in the MSCA-BIENVENÜE Postdoctoral Program in the INRIA TARAN team.
+Throughout my academic career, I have focused on understanding the impact of radiation on devices used in large-scale HPC centers and safety-critical applications.

-Currently, I am engaged in research at INRIA Rennes in the [Taran Group](https://team.inria.fr/taran/), where I explore the fault tolerance and reliability aspects of RISCV and Deep Neural Networks accelerators.
+Currently, I'm a researcher at INRIA Rennes in the [Taran Group](https://team.inria.fr/taran/), where I explore the fault tolerance and reliability aspects of RISCV and Deep Neural Networks accelerators.
 This exciting work allows me to contribute to advancing these emerging technologies and